 Twenty years ago, you would’ve found Kumar, then just a little boy, with raw hands and a body racked with pain as he was forced to work seven days a week in a brick kiln in South Asia.

-Today you will find him the happiest he’s ever been as dream after dream has recently come true: he married the love of his life, Jancy, and having recently completed a master’s degree in social work, he’s now serving with the IJM Chennai team as a social worker, fulfilling his passion of helping other survivors on their journey to restoration.
+Today you will find him the happiest he’s ever been as dream after dream has recently come true: he married the love of his life, Jancy, and having recently completed a master’s degree in social work, he’s now serving with the IJM South Asia team as a social worker, fulfilling his passion of helping other survivors on their journey to restoration.

 From Rescued to Rescuer